Place Saint-Sulpice: Features

-Some people call this monumental fountain the fontaine des quatre points cardinaux (lit. the "Fountain of the Four Cardinal Points").
+Some people call this monumental fountain the Fontaine des Quatre Points cardinaux (lit. the "Fountain of the Four Cardinal Points").
 This is a bit of innocent wordplay; none of the four esteemed bishops ever became a cardinal.

-Other features include chestnut trees that produce pink flowers in season, the city hall (mairie) of the 6th arrondissement, and the Café de la Mairie, a rendezvous for writers and students which featured in the 1990 film, La Discrète ("The Discreet"), directed by Christian Vincent, starring Fabrice Luchini and Judith Henry.
+Other features include chestnut trees, the city hall (mairie) of the 6th arrondissement, and the Café de la Mairie, a rendezvous for writers and students, which featured in the 1990 film, La Discrète ("The Discreet"), directed by Christian Vincent, starring Fabrice Luchini and Judith Henry.

+Servadoni had planned a coherent square of identical buildings surrounding Saint-Sulpice, but only one, at number 6, was built to his designs; the rest reflect his concepts.
+His designs of 1754 had already been extensively reworked by the 1820s.

 Metro stations

 The square is served by lines 4 and 10.